CodeSeoul/nodejs-course/lesson2/README.md

 > Don't worry if the details in this lesson seem over your head.

-> I'd like to give you a preview of what you'll be to do when you've completed the course.
+> I'd like to give you a preview of what you'll be able to do when you've completed the course.

 ## What is HTTP Server?
 HTTP server listens or waits for requests from clients and return responses.